Serving you with Prayers and Pujas

 On Buddha Days, karmic results are multiplied one hundred million times, as cited by Lama Zopa Rinpoche in the Vinaya text Treasure of Quotations and Logic.
 As Buddha Days are particularly powerful, it is encouraged to put effort into creating merit through virtuous actions.
 An excellent day to take the Eight Mahayana Precepts (the first time you take these precepts you need to receive them from a qualified teacher who holds the lineage of the precepts).

-Buddha Days can be sponsored in General, the Precept Lunch (if there is one) can be sponsored and the Buddha Day Puja can also be sponsored.
+Buddha Days can be sponsored.
+The types of sponsorship can vary depending on the Buddha Day activities.
 To sponsor any amount towards these and include your dedications for the next scheduled Buddha Day you can use the following form: http://www.dci.org.nz/request-prayers/buddha-day-sponsorship/

 Special Annual Pujas at DCI